What is the course about?

 By the end of this course you should be able to...

-- make informed aesthetic choices about temporal and pitch organisation in your own composition.
+- Make informed aesthetic choices about using texture and timbre in your own composition.

 What level is the course and do I need any particular skills?